 11. James Bond Films

-The literary character appeared in a series of twelve novels and two short story collections written by Fleming and several continuation novels and spin-off works after Fleming’s death in 1964.
+The British journalist and novelist Ian Fleming created the fictional character James Bond in 1952.
+The literary character appeared in a series of twelve novels and two short story collections written by Fleming and several continuation novels and spin-off work after Fleming’s death in 1964.

 12. Pulp Fiction, 1994